Sickening Footage Shows Akron Cops Kill Unarmed Black Man in Hail of Bullets

 Since Walker’s June 27 killing, the eight Akron police officers involved have been placed on leave and the city has canceled its Fourth of July festivities.
 Protesters have surrounded city buildings, demanding justice and the release of the body camera footage.

-“The Walker family is praying for peace, they are asking for peace, they are praying for accountability,” one of the attorneys said after the footage was released Sunday afternoon.
+“The Walker family is praying for peace, they are asking for peace, they are praying for accountability,” Abbarno said after the footage was released Sunday afternoon.
 “We cannot villainize Jayland.”

-“We are done dying like this,” attorney Paige White said.
+“We are done dying like this,” another attorney, Paige White, said.
 “Nobody should ever suffer the fate that Jayland Walker did.”